 A complainant can appeal a decision to restrict contact.
-A member of the Complaints and Conduct Committee who was not involved in the original decision considers the appeal.
-They advise the complainant in writing of the outcome.
+This should be done, in writing, within 21 days to the Deputy Chief Executive (Resources), who will consider the appeal.
+They will advise the complainant in writing of the outcome.

 The Authority will only consider arguments that relate to the restriction and not to either the complaint made to us or to our decision to close a complaint.